-Introduction
+1 Introduction

 AFME and its members acknowledge that ESG factors are an increasingly urgent focus of investors in the context of capital markets offerings, including with respect to high yield bond and other leveraged finance transactions.
-In addition, policymakers have given strong indications that ESG considerations will be increasingly important in regulatory analysis and decision making.
-To date, the approach to ESG factors has largely been driven by the requirements of individual investors, often at the stage when the deal is being marketed, which may mean that issuers are either dealing with conflicting requests for ESG-related information or are unable to answer some of the investors' questions in a timely manner or at all.
+Investors are increasingly using ESG considerations as a driver for decision-making, capital allocation, pricing, and value assessments in addition, policymakers have given strong indications that ESG considerations will be increasingly important in regulatory analysis and decision making.
+In the past, the approach to ESG factors was largely driven by the requirements of individual investors, often at the stage when the deal is being marketed, which meant that issuers are either dealing with conflicting requests for ESG-related information or have been unable to answer some of the investors' questions in a timely manner or at all.

-The EU has also been actively focused on promulgating ESG focused regulation, including particularly its newly-published Taxonomy for Sustainable Activities (the "EU Taxonomy") and its public consultation on the revision of the EU non-financial reporting directive (NFRD).
+In this context, the EU has been more actively focused on promulgating ESG focused regulation, including particularly its Taxonomy for Sustainable Activities (the "EU Taxonomy") and its work related to sustainability disclosure and reporting under the Sustainable Finance Disclosure Regulation (SFDR) and the EU non-financial reporting directive (NFRD) and Corporate Sustainability Reporting Directive (CSRD).
+1

 We acknowledge the work that has been, and is being, undertaken with respect to ESG matters by numerous other trade and international organisations, ranging from the Loan Market Association (LMA), the (U.S.) Loan Syndications and Trading Association (LSTA), the International Capital Market Association (ICMA), and the International Swaps and Derivatives Association (ISDA) to the working groups at the UN-supported Principles for Responsible Investing and the European Leveraged Finance Association (ELFA).
 AFME currently reviews ESG matters at a number of committees and working groups across products and policy response initiatives.

 In addition, the European Investment Bank (EIB) has partnered with Amundi to encourage development of a European green debt market outside of investment grade green bonds.
-The "Green Credit Continuum" programme(see link below), will involve the creation of a fund that invests in in high-yield corporate green bonds, green private debt and green securitised credit.
-The group will form a scientific committee composed of climate finance experts, which will define and promote guidelines for the three markets, and will establish a network to source deals and projects.
+The "Green Credit Continuum" programme, which aims to contribute to the development of new financing required to meet the commitments made under the Paris Agreement on climate change, involved the creation of a fund that invests in in high-yield corporate green bonds, green private debt and green securitised credit.
+The group will form a scientific committee composed of climate finance experts, which will define and promote guidelines for the three markets and will establish a network to source deals and projects.